 - Whisk in the cinnamon until smooth, then place the bowl in the freezer for 10 minutes, stirring two or three times while it chills, to cool the butter until no longer warm.

-- Remove the butter from the refrigerator and add the flour, followed by both sugars and the salt.
+Remove the butter from the refrigerator and add 2 cups of flour, followed by 3/4 cup granulated sugar, the brown sugar and 1 1/2 teaspoons salt.
 Using your hands, mix and knead the mixture until it forms a clumpy dough.
 Transfer the bowl to the freezer and keep the crumble topping cold while you prep the cake batter.

 - Heat the oven to 325 degrees.
 Grease a 9-inch round springform pan with some butter and line the bottom with a round of parchment paper.
 Grease the paper, then coat the inside with flour, tapping out the excess.
 Place the pan on a parchment paper-lined baking sheet.

-- In a medium bowl, whisk together the flour, baking powder, salt and baking soda.
-In a large bowl, combine the butter, sugar and vanilla and beat with a wooden spoon or a hand mixer until creamy and fluffy, about 1 minute.
+In a medium bowl, whisk together the remaining 2 cups of flour, baking powder, remaining 1 tsp salt and baking soda.
+In a large bowl, combine the remaining 1/2 cup (1 stick) of butter, remaining 1 cup of sugar and vanilla and beat with a wooden spoon or a hand mixer until creamy and fluffy, about 1 minute.
 Add one egg, beat until it absorbs into the batter, then add the second egg and beat until smooth.
 Beat in the sour cream.

 - Add one-third of the dry ingredients followed by half the milk to the batter, then stir with a whisk until almost combined.
 Add half the remaining dry ingredients followed by the remaining milk, then stir again until almost combined.
 Add the remaining dry ingredients, then stir with a rubber spatula until the batter just comes together and there are no patches of flour visible.